mdrehman98/Holiday-Packing-list/README.md

 MyPack is an intelligent packing application that allows users to create packing lists for their holidays.

-MyPack is the next big thing in SAAS for the holiday industry.
-Backed by over 2000 investors, it has quickly become the best selling service in the world with over 6 billion users.

 The backend server is built using NodeJS and Express.
 The frontend client is built using React.

 ## Setup